MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/Vouche-Interface-Overview.md

 - Bank Payment Voucher - Used for transactions that will credit the Bank Account.
 - Cash Receipt Voucher - Used for transactions that will debit the Cash Account.
 - Cash Payment Voucher - Used for transactions that will credit the Cash Account.
 - Contra Voucher - Entries which are affecting the Cash and Bank Account together, are termed as Contra Vouchers.
-For example: Withdrawal from bank.
+For example, Withdrawal from bank.

 ## Setting up Voucher Interface